Thank you for signing up to . You will receive a verification email shortly.

-Following the news that the Queen has stripped her son of his titles and patronages, many are wondering if Prince Andrew is still a prince?
+Following the news that the Queen has stripped her son of his titles and patronages, many are wondering if Prince Andrew is still known as the Duke of York?

 News of his titles being stripped has understandably had the public questioning what they should now call Prince Andrew.
 These are not too dissimilar to the confusion when Prince Harry and Meghan Markle stepped back as senior royals in 2020.
 Many asked if Prince Harry could still be king (opens in new tab) after the momentous decision.
 We set the record straight and share what titles Prince Andrew retains and what royal patronages he has lost.